 Activities include: den building, willow weaving, pond dipping, bug hunting, mud sculpting, natural art, whittling etc. It is a great learning experience and more importantly it is fun.
 We try to go to Chapel Orchard whatever the weather.
-The children will need to wear warm, waterproof clothing and boots.

 Curriculum

 The curriculum for the Early Years Foundation Stage in our school reflects and complements the areas of learning identified in the Early Learning Goals.